engr-advising/engr-advising.github.io/gened.rst

 3 courses you get to choose
 ***************************

 In addition to the above, you are required to take 3 additional general education classes.
-They must be from 3 of the following 5 areas:
+These are listed as "General Education Electives" on your Degree Curricula.
+The classes you take must come from 3 of the following 5 areas:
 	* GERS: Social Science
 	* GERU: Humanities
 	* GERA: Arts